CodeCaptain-dev/NumTrack-Neo/README.md

 - **Console-based interface** with sleek startup header for a “device-like” feel.
 - Designed for **learning, experimentation, and analysis**.
 - Lightweight, fast, and minimal dependencies.
-- Can easily be extended for advanced features like descending sort, CSV export, or GUI.
 - Fully traceable, ideal for debugging or educational use.
-- **Customizable prompts and headers** to make your program look professional.

 ---